Surveillance camera on a pole, blue sky.

 CVBS: ON/ON

-3. If you are certain that the web plug-in has already been installed, yet you still are prompted to install the plug-in, click [cancel] and proceed w/ the login… effectively ignoring the web plug-in prompt.
+If you are certain that the web plug-in has already been installed, yet you still are prompted to install the plug-in, click [cancel] and proceed with the login, effectively ignoring the web plug-in prompt.

 The NVRs internal NIC IP address is 192.168.254.x